What are the differences and similarities between I-LEAD and the Tasmanian Leaders Program (TLP)?

 Will you be running future programs?

 At this stage Tasmanian Leaders has support confirmed from the State Government through the Department of State Growth to deliver I-LEAD in Launceston (2018), Hobart (2019) and Burnie (2020).
-Venues and dates will be confirmed by the end of 2018.
+Venues and dates for 2019 will be confirmed by the end of 2018.
 You can expect the dates to fall at a similar time.